hugcamrom/applied-statistics/README.md

 2. **Source documentation** to programmatically perform a statistical test.
 3. **Select** the appropriate statistical test to investigate a claim.
 4. **Perform** a statistical test on a dataset and interpret the results.

-This repository serves as a single, self-contained record of work aligned with these learning outcomes.

 ---